EOSIO/eosjs/README.md

 ## Running Tests

+### Automated Test Suite
+`npm run test` or `yarn test`

+### Integration Tests
-`npm run build-web` or `yarn build-web`
+1. `npm run build-web` or `yarn build-web`
-Open `test.html` in your browser of choice
+1. Open `test.html` in your browser of choice

-*These tests assume that you have a local node for EOS set up at localhost:8000.
+*The integration tests assume that you have a local node for EOS set up at localhost:8000.
 The test.html file should run through 5 test cases with the final showing an exception on the screen for missing required TAPOS.*

 ## Basic Usage